csye6225-network-structures-and-cloud/iac-pulumi/README.md

 - Create a public route table.
 Attach all public subnets created to the route table.
 - Create a private route table.
 Attach all private subnets created to the route table.
 - Create a public route in the public route table created above with the destination CIDR block 0.0.0.0/0 and the internet gateway created above as the target.
+- Application Security Group
+- Create an EC2 security group for your EC2 instances that will host web applications.

 ## Infrastructure as Code with Pulumi¶
 For this objective, you must complete the following tasks: